yesodweb/yesodweb.com-content/blog/2012/5/next-conduit-changes.md

 We can really break down `sourceFile` into three steps:

-* Open a file handle, and register a cleanup function to close the handle in case of exceptions.
+* Open a file handle and register a cleanup function to close the handle in case of exceptions.
 (This is where `resourcet` comes into play.)
 * Loop over the contents of the file.
 * Close the file handle explicitly as soon as the "inner loop" completes.